B2B Events Mobile Marketing Business Requirements Checklist

 But if I had one piece of criticism for the Cisco App, it would be that at the time of this writing, the Cisco app offered social sync for Facebook and Twitter, but not Linkedin, which is, in my opinion, the most important network at B2B events for marketers.

-Based on my briefing with Double Dutch, this is something they’ll be adding soon soon.
-In fact, some time has transpired since we spoke, so it may be running.
+Based on my briefing with Double Dutch, this is something they’ll be adding soon.
+In fact, some time has transpired since we spoke so it may be running.

 If you’d like to hear my briefing with Double Dutch, I released it as a podcast at On the Record…Online.

-And if you want more B2B digital marketing advise, check out my book Social Marketing to the Business Customer.
+And if you want more B2B digital marketing advice, check out my book Social Marketing to the Business Customer.

-It’s a deep dive into every aspect of B2B lead generation, from winning buy-in from disengaged managers and clients to B2B search optimization and landing pages to setting up and managing an opportunity pipeline.
+It’s a deep dive into every aspect of B2B lead generation and content marketing, from winning buy-in from disengaged managers and clients to B2B search optimization and landing pages to setting up and managing an opportunity pipeline.

 I hope you find my B2B events mobile app features requirements list helpful.
 What features did I miss and what B2B mobile apps do you think are most effective.